Where Is Comet SWAN Tonight?

 Pick the app that fits your style and make sure you don’t miss Comet SWAN’s brightest moments!

-What Other Comets Will Be Visible in October 2025?
+What Other Comets Are Visible in November 2025?

-Comet C/2025 R2 (SWAN) isn’t the only visitor gracing our skies in October 2025.
-Another promising comet, C/2025 A6 (Lemmon), is also glowing nearby.
-In October, it can reach naked-eye visibility, best seen from the Northern Hemisphere.
+Comet C/2025 R2 (SWAN) isn’t the only visitor gracing our skies in November 2025.
+The brighter comet, C/2025 A6 (Lemmon), is also glowing nearby.
+In November, it can be seen with binoculars from both hemispheres, shining at a magnitude of 5-6.

-As if that weren’t enough, two more comets will be visible around the same time: C/2025 K1 (ATLAS) (magnitude 9-10) and Comet 3I/ATLAS (magnitude 12).
+As if that weren’t enough, two more comets will be visible around the same time: 210P/Christensen (magnitude 9-10) and Comet 3I/ATLAS (magnitude 11-12).
 Keep an eye on our upcoming comets guide to stay updated on these extraordinary cosmic visitors.

 Comet C/2025 R2 SWAN: Conclusion